ntaneja1985/MicroserviceTrainingNotes/README.md

 # Considerations while building microservices
 - Business Layer allows us to use Message Brokers
 - API Layer should only be used as a proxy layer.
 Cannot transform service offerings based on client needs
-- 2 types of Edge Services
+- Two types of Edge Services
   1. **Outbound Edge Service**-->Expose client specific needs to outside world Not everyone needs a big enough payload.
 Use an API Gateway.
 Setup client specific edge services.
 It makes the transformations easy.
 Provides clients a consistent interface.
-  2.**Inbound or Translation Service** --> Design to abstract us from third party dependencies.
+  2. **Inbound or Translation Service** --> Design to abstract us from third party dependencies.
 - Consider an email marketing service
   1. Use a third party service for emails and SMTP operations
   2. Build an edge service  which interacts with third party service, this abstracts ourself from vendor implementation.
 We can replace vendor also